form an llc

 An LLC is a business entity that is legally distinct from its owners (also known as members).
 Because of this distinction, your business takes on some of the liabilities of trading instead of you and is seen as having its own assets and responsibilities, which are completely separate from yours.

 For taxation, an LLC is specially designated as a “pass-through entity”.
-This means as an owner, you report on your business’s annual profit and loss through your personal income tax returns.
+This means as an LLC owner, you report on your business’s annual profit and loss through your personal income tax returns.

 Key features of an LLC